andrew/ultimate-awesome/README.md

 - [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
 - [joblist](https://github.com/rogerluan/joblist) - A list of websites to find and apply for remote jobs, both freelancing and full-time.
 - [awesome-v2ex-tips](https://github.com/v2hot/awesome-v2ex-tips) - 给新手的 V2EX 指南.
+- [awesome-comics-understanding](https://github.com/emanuelevivoli/awesome-comics-understanding) - The official repo of the Comics Survey: "A missing piece in Vision and Language: A Survey on Comics Understanding".
 - [awesome-avr](https://github.com/fffaraz/awesome-avr) - A curated list of awesome AVR tools, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [awesome-grav](https://github.com/getgrav/awesome-grav) - A curated list of awesome stuff to do with Grav.
 - [awesome-authentication](https://github.com/gitcommitshow/awesome-authentication) - Resources to learn and implement authentication in your application.